Manufacturer: Upper Deck

 The 1989 Upper Deck set’s impact on the hobby was immense.
 It raised the bar for quality and production standards, forcing other card manufacturers to follow suit and innovate.
 This shift in the market led to a boom in the card collecting hobby throughout the early 1990s.
 While many cards from this era are considered “junk wax” due to overproduction, the 1989 Upper Deck set remains a classic, celebrated for its design, innovation, and iconic rookie cards.

-Popular Rookies From 1989 Upper Deck Baseball
+Popular Rookie Cards From 1989 Upper Deck Baseball